Edwin2345/Budget_Tracker/README.md

 # Budget_Tracker
-An application made with react, node and mysql to manage and visualize personal budgets <br/>
+An application made with React, Node, Express and MySQL to manage and visualize personal budgets <br/>
 Features an interactive piechart, and a table view to help you keep track of your expenses

 ## Dashboard Page (with summary table and interactive pie chart)